mctipper/hamiltonian-sports/readme.md

 ### Sports Leagues

 Currently only AFL (Australian Football League) is set up to run with this code so far.
+This [API](https://api.squiggle.com.au/) has been kindly built by [Squiggle](https://squiggle.com.au/) for hobbiest use, so treat it nicely like a good community should.
+Please respect the [How to be nice](https://api.squiggle.com.au/#section_bots) rules.

-Might introduce other leages in the future (with a strong preference to free APIs...), have designed this code using a simple factory pattern to help ease any future enhancements.
+Might introduce other leagues in the future (with a strong preference to free APIs...), have designed this code using a simple factory pattern to help ease any future enhancements.

 If you don't care about how the code works and just want to run it for yourself you can skip down to the [How to run](#how-to-run) section.